Karthik (singer): Composing

 He has composed music for a multi lingual Coca-Cola Advertisement (for Rajeev Menon featuring actor Vijay) and Prince Jewellery advertisements.
-He is the music director of Vasanthabalan's period film Aravaan and Srinivas Raga's Okkadine starring Nara Rohit and Nithya Menen in Telugu.
+He is the music director of Vasanthabalan's period film Aravaan and Srinivas Raga's Okkadine in Telugu.

 He has also released an album called "Music I Like".
 It is based on carnatic ragaas and it is a contemporary take on some well known keerthanas.
 The orchestration was done by the music director Sai Madhukar.

-He is the composer of the segment 'Guitar Kambi mele Nindru' directed by Gautham Vasudev Menon in the Netflix anthology movie Navarasa (2021).
-He has also composed music for an upcoming film "Joshua Imai Pol Kaakha".
+He is the composer of the segment "Guitar Kambi Mele Nindru" directed by Gautham Vasudev Menon in the Netflix anthology movie Navarasa (2021).
+He has also composed music for the film Joshua Imai Pol Kaakha.